Right hand drive TR8 Home Market UK

 Photo of build record from British Motor Museum at Gaydon.
 Do not copy or replicate

-9 – TPADV7AA 403082 PERSIAN AQUA – A125GPH – Engine 20E00010 – Body number CHP300492
+9 – TPADV7AA 403082 PERSIAN AQUA – A125GPG (ATR835L now on the car) – Engine 20E00010 – Body number CHP300492

 Photo of build record from British Motor Museum at Gaydon.
 Do not copy or replicate